MrMineDe/pakt/README.md

 # Pakt
-Pakt (PAcman KaTegories) is a small collection of POSIX-compliant shell scripts for categorizing packages you install.
+Pakt (PAcman KaTegories) is a small collection of POSIX-compliant shell scripts for categorizing packages you install on Arch Linux.

 - [What are categories?](#what-are-categories)
 - [Use cases](#use-cases)